esmero/archipelago-documentation/README.md

 on the popular CMS [`Drupal8/9`](https://www.drupal.org) and released under [`GLP V.3 Licence`](https://www.gnu.org/licenses/gpl-3.0.txt).

 Archipelago is a mix of deeply integrated custom-coded Drupal8 modules (made with care by us) and a curated and well-configured Drupal8 instance, running under a discrete and and well-planned set of service containers.
-All of this driven by a clear and [concise but thoughtful planned technical roadmap](https://github.com/esmero/archipelago-deployment/issues/5).
+All of this driven by a clear and [concise but thoughtful planned technical roadmap -Updated for Beta2](https://github.com/esmero/archipelago-deployment/issues/35).

 Archipelago was dreamt as a multi-tenant, distributed, capable system (as its name suggests!) and can live isolated or in flocks of similar deployments, sharing storage, services, or -- even better -- just the discovery layer.
 Learn more about the different [`Software Services`](devops.md) used by Archipelago.